Draeze83/Simple-Student-Information-System-SQLite-/README.md

 ## How to Run

-Once the build is complete, run the application with the following command from inside the `sis` folder:
+Once the build is complete, run the application with the following command from inside the `sis/` folder:

 ```
 java -jar target/student-information-system-1.0.0-shaded.jar
 ```

-Alternatively, the project can be run directly from an IDE by executing the `run.bat` file located in the `sis` folder.
+Alternatively, the project can be run directly from an IDE by executing the `run.bat` file located in the `sis/` folder.

 The application will open a window with three tabs: Students, Programs, and Colleges.
 On the very first run, the database will be created and populated automatically.
 Subsequent runs will detect the existing data and skip the seeding step.